maryvilledev/lxb/README.md

-# LXB - **LX**D **B**uilder
+# LXB - LXC Builder

-LXB is an attempt to bring a little of the Docker image creation magic to LXD.
-It's quite a bit simpler than Docker's `Dockerfile` format, since LXC containers don't come with as many bells and whistles as Docker containers (i.e. layered filesystems, exposed ports, volume definitions, etc).
+LXB is an attempt to bring a little of the Docker image creation magic to LXD with an automated, templated build file.

 Use `go get` to install: `go get github.com/colebrumley/lxb`.
 Alternatively, use `glide` to make sure your dependencies are up to date with mine:
 ```bash